What Causes Hair Loss?

 Hair loss comes after hair growth, of course.
 You cannot experience one without the other.
 In fact, the average growth of scalp hair occurs at about a half-inch each month.
 But each hair eventually falls out naturally, typically after several years.
 When one strand falls out of a healthy follicle, a new hair grows in its place.

 You may notice some of your strands left in your comb each day.
 Or maybe shampooing leaves hair on your fingers.
 Towel drying hair can result in multiple strands left on the cloth, too.
-But this hair loss is all part of the healthy cycle of life for your follicles.
+But this hair falling out is all part of the healthy cycle of life for your follicles.
 That is, until the loss becomes excessive.